Skövde: Diversified industries

 Skövde is a diversified industrial centre, and includes companies such as CEJN AB (pneumatic, hydraulic and high pressure hydraulic quick connect couplings), Furhoffs Rostfria ('Furhoff's Stainless Steel' – sinks and drainage), Cementa (cement) and Grahns Konfektyr ('Grahn's Confectionery' – sweets).

 Skövde has many public service employers and the largest of them in Skövde Municipality.
-Other public service employers include the Swedish Armed Forces, Skaraborg Hospital, Kärnsjukhuset (also known as KSS – The Central Hospital), The University, Skaraborgs District Court (Skaraborgs Tingsrätt), Swedish Police and Västtrafik.
+Other public service employers include the Swedish Armed Forces, Skaraborg Hospital, Kärnsjukhuset (also known as KSS – The Central Hospital), The university, Skaraborgs District Court (Skaraborgs Tingsrätt), Swedish Police and Västtrafik.

 Few places can match Skövde's development in recent years as a commercial centre.
 Retail sales in the city have increased by 40% over the past 10 years.
 This contributes to the relatively large trade sector bringing many jobs in small and medium enterprises.

 Skövde is a centre for game development and games for training.
-In the business park Gothia Science Park, there are dozens of game companies that have both developed and produced games in Skövde.
+In the business park Gothia Science Park, there are dozens of game companies that have both developed and produced games in Skövde, such as Coffee Stain Studios and Stunlock Studios.
 The proximity to the relatively large gaming development program at the University of Skövde is a major contributing factor to Skövde having become a game development centre.

 The many varied employment opportunities in Skövde have meant an increase in daily commuting to the city from neighboring municipalities.

 Commerce, retail and trade

 Skövde is a shopping town with a large selection.
 The city centre is Skaraborg's largest shopping centre with over 40 shops and restaurants.
 It is located directly adjacent to Hertig Johans Torg and Sandtorget ('Sand Square') and has its own car park.
 In the centre are several major brands and a variety of smaller shops.
 In October 2008, the newly renovated shopping mall Vasaporten was finished (formerly Göfab Huset) with a dozen shops, a new entrance to Willys grocery store and 500 parking spaces in the adjoining car park.

 Norrmalm's commerce precinct contains about twenty shops along Gustavus Adolphusgatan.
 Here lies a big, new shopping centre, Elins Esplanad (formerly Maxi-house), with 30 shops, an Ica Maxi Supermarket and a restaurant and cafe.
 There are thousands of free parking spaces including 200 in the garage.
 Elin's Esplanade was opened on 28 November 2008.

 Stallsikens commerce precinct is an entirely new bulk retail area built for big new stores to open in Skövde.
 Tenants include auto parts store Biltema, garden store Plantagen, furniture retailer Mio, discount retailer Ö&B, furniture and home decor store Chili, home and leisure department store Rusta and electronics store Media Markt.
 The inauguration took place in stages, starting in the spring of 2008.

-Skövde has three trading areas: The Centre, Norrmalm and Stallsiken, which are all within easy reach of the city.
+Skövde has three trading areas: The centre, Norrmalm and Stallsiken, which are all within easy reach of the city.
 In addition, there are more specific traders in several other areas of Skövde: Aspelund, Hasslum, Mariesjö, Hallenbergrondellen ('Hallenberg'ss roundabout'), Karstorpsrondellen ('Karstorp's roundabout') and Billingesluttningen ('The Billinge Hillside').